Turbulence to order transitions in activity patterned active nematics: Turbulence Transitions

-where $\mu_4$ is the fourth moment of $P(\omega)$ and $\sigma$ is the standard deviation of $P(\omega)$.
-As a statistical tool, $K$ characterizes the size of tails of a distribution, with $K = 0$ for a Gaussian distribution and $K < 0$ ($K > 0$) for distributions with smaller (larger) tails.
-We use $K$ as a measure for active turbulence since it has been shown both computationally and experimentally that active turbulence in active nematics is associated with Gaussian vorticity distributions \cite{doo17,lemma19,Partovifard24}.
-In Fig.~\ref{fig:AverageVorticity}(e) we plot a heat map of $\log|K|$ measured over the entire spatial domain as a function of $\alpha_0$ versus $\ell_i$.
-The dashed line indicates points where $\log|K|=0$, and we define the $\log|K| < 0$ region below this line to be in 2D active turbulence.
-Next, we perform a measurement of $K[\mathcal{P}(\omega | \alpha > 0.5\alpha_0)]$, in which we restrict the domain to only the active portions of the sample and exclude the inactive areas.
-We plot the resulting heat map of $\log|K|$ as a function of $\alpha_0$ versus $\ell_i$ in Fig.~\ref{fig:AverageVorticity}(f).
-The solid line indicates points for which $\log|K|=0$.
+Above this transition, we observe that the qualitative behavior is similar to active systems confined to a channel or single activity stripe \cite{doo17,shendruk17,shankar24}.
+To probe this, we perform a measurement of $K[\mathcal{P}(\omega | \alpha > 0.5\alpha_0)]\equiv K^*$, in which we restrict the domain to only the active portions of the sample and exclude the inactive areas.
+We plot the resulting heat map of $\log|K^*|$ as a function of $\alpha_0$ versus $\ell_i$ in Fig.~\ref{fig:AverageVorticity}(c).
+The solid line indicates points for which $\log|K^*|=0$.
 In the window between the solid and dashed lines, where the active regions produce a turbulent signature but the inactive regions do not, 1D active turbulence has emerged along each active stripe, but turbulent behavior is suppressed in the regions between the stripes.
 Thus, the two transitions in the system are between 2D and 1D active turbulence, and between 1D turbulence and a vortex state.